What is Muscular Dystrophy?

 - Corticosteroids (e.g., prednisone)

-- Heart medications (ACE inhibitors, beta blockers)
+- Medications for the heart (ACE inhibitors, beta blockers)

 Therapy